 But I’ll give him some love for this explanation of rainbows I recently read at the UCAR website.
 He simplified the study of a rainbow to one rain droplet — and how light refracts through that droplet.
 Through this explanation one can see a viable model for how, when and why those ribbons of color emerge over hills, skylines, the San Francisco Bay Bridge — and, of course, pots of gold.

 These images include some rainbows and just some sunset shots captured at Pier 14 yesterday.
-The colors look unrealistic but I didn’t tweak them in Photoshop.
 There are some variations due to my spot metering.
 But for the most part, Gaia did the work.
 The evening sky transformed from grays to greens — from golds to reds — and finally into twilight blues.
 I shot these with two cameras, my Olympus E-520 and a little point-and-shoot Panasonic Lumix (my FX500).

 I posted this photo below at my Flickr site.
 Another Flickr user commented that he was on board the vessel in this image (the Sunset Hornblower) for a wedding party last night.
 I love Flickr.

 If you look to the left of the brigher rainbow segment, you’ll see a second, more faint spectrum of the double rainbow.